-"Green pricing" is defined as an optional utility service that allows customers an opportunity to support a greater level of utility company investment in renewable energy.
+SB 43.
 Recently, the concept of community solar has emerged within the renewable energy sector, whereby customers purchase or subscribe to the rights to the capacity of a portion of a community solar system.
-In return, customers obtain a proportionate allocation of the system's output, which is then credited on their utility bill.
-SDG&E's proposed pilots are similar to both of these concepts while also containing some unique attributes.
+In return, customers obtain a proportionate allocation of the system's output, which is then credited on their utility bill.6 SB 43 itself calls for California investor owned utilities "to provide support for enhanced community renewables programs to facilitate development of eligible renewable energy resource projects located close to the source of demand."
+7 SDG&E's proposed pilots are similar to both of these concepts while also containing some unique attributes.

-The National Renewable Energy Laboratory's ("NREL") recent report, Status and Trends in U.S. Compliance and Voluntary Renewable Energy Certificate Markets (2010 Data), provides a good overview of green pricing and community solar programs status today.
+The National Renewable Energy Laboratory's ("NREL") report, Status and Trends in U.S. Compliance and Voluntary Renewable Energy Certificate Markets (2010 Data), provides a good overview of green pricing and community solar programs status today.
 The following highlights some of the report's information: